Neverlow512/Breaking-the-Unbreakable-iOS-Captcha-Research/README.md

 **3.1.
 Applying the Technique:** This Orchestrated Visual Relay methodology was implemented as a Python script and integrated conceptually to function as the CAPTCHA-solving module within the broader OMEGA-T account generation workflow.
 It was triggered when the framework detected the presence of the CAPTCHA screen.

 **3.2.
-Observed Effectiveness:** During the testing period approximately six months prior to this report, the individual *challenge* success rate (correctly solving a single puzzle instance via the external service) was observed to be consistently high, often exceeding 95%.
+Observed Effectiveness:** During the testing period, approximately six months prior to this report, the individual *challenge* success rate (correctly solving a single puzzle instance via the external service) was observed to be consistently high, often exceeding 95%.
 However, the overall *step* success rate (completing the entire multi-challenge CAPTCHA verification process from start to finish) averaged around **80%**.
 This discrepancy was attributed to several factors inherent in the real-time interaction, including:
-*   Latency introduced by the external solving service API communication (both sending the task and receiving the result).
+*   Latency introduced by the external solving service API communication.
+Both sending the task and receiving the result, images take time to render.
+Humans might solve a captcha in a second, so even one more second to communicate basically doubles that time, potentially flagging the account.
 *   Variability in the complexity of different Arkose Labs challenge instances, affecting external solver response times.
+Yes, the dice while annoying, were proving to be very effective.
 *   The potential for detection mechanisms triggering additional challenges or failures based on interaction timing.
 My analysis suggested that sessions exhibiting overly consistent or unnaturally fast/slow interaction timings sometimes resulted in unpredictable failures or an increased number of sequential challenges being presented.
 *   To mitigate timing-based detection, randomized delays between actions and slight variations in click coordinates within target cells were incorporated, although optimizing this balance proved complex.
 *   An 80% overall step success rate was deemed sufficient proof-of-concept for this research phase, demonstrating the practical viability of the bypass despite these real-world complexities.